 The process of photosynthesis is a potential source of energy and bioproducts.
 Renewable sources of polymeric materials offer an answer to maintaining sustainable development of economically and ecologically attractive technology.
-The innovations in the development of materials from biopolymers, preservation of fossil-based raw materials, complete biological degradability, reduction in the volume of garbage and compostability in the natural cycle, climate protection through reduction of carbon dioxide released, and the application possibilities of agricultural resources for the production of bio/green materials, are some of the reasons why such materials are attracting the public interest.
+The innovations in the development of materials from biopolymers, preservation of fossil-based raw materials, complete biological degradability, reduction in the volume of garbage and compostability in the natural cycle, climate protection through reduction of carbon dioxide released, and the application possibilities of agricultural resources for the production of bio/green materials are some of the reasons why such materials are attracting public interest.

 - Discusses waste from urban areas, forestry and agricultural processes, specifically grown crops such as trees, starch crops, sugar crops hydrocarbon plants and oils, and finally aquatic plants such as water seaweeds and algae, which can be used as raw materials for sustainable development.

-- The editor draws upon expertise from various countries
+- Draws upon expertise from various countries.

-Describes how upgraded and integrated biomass processing may reduce the risks associated with the COVID 19 pandemic
+- Describes how upgraded and integrated biomass processing may reduce the risks associated with the COVID-19 pandemic.

 Table of Contents

-Lokesh Kesavan, Liji Sobhana, Pedro Fardim
+[Lokesh Kesavan, Liji Sobhana, and Pedro Fardim]